Orthogonal Multiple Access with Correlated Sources: Feasible Region and Pragmatic Schemes: Achievable Region

+where $\lambda_{\ell}$ is the capacity\footnote{The specific expression of $\lambda_\ell$ should take into account possible input constraints, such as the modulation format BPSK used in Section~\ref{sec:performance}.} (dimension: [bits per channel use]) at the AP, relative to the $\ell$-th link with SNR equal to $\gamma_{\ell}$~\cite{Pr01}.
+As noted in Section~\ref{sec:intro}, compressing each source up to the SW limit and then utilizing independent capacity-achieving channel codes allows to achieve the ultimate performance limits~\cite{ShVe95,BaSe06}.
+Combining (\ref{eq3NN}), (\ref{eq2NNb}), and (\ref{eq3NNb}), an achievable region of individual capacity values characterizing the set of orthogonal channels can be identified by the following inequalities to be jointly satisfied by the link capacities $\{\lambda_{\ell}\}_{\ell=1}^N$:

+for $p \in \{1,\ldots,N\}$ and $ \{\ell_1,\ldots,\ell_p\} \subseteq \{1,\ldots,N\}$.
+For conciseness, we refer to this region as \emph{achievable region}.
+From a geometric point of view, the achievable region defines a polymatroid structure and its border corresponds to a non-closed convex $N$-dimensional polytope~\cite{Ha79}.
+In general, the border of the achievable region is given by the intersection of the $2^N-1$ hyperplanes defined by (\ref{eq5NN}).
+Fig.~\ref{img:feasible} depicts a typical achievable region for $N=3$, $\rho=0.95$, and $r=1/2$.

-A few characteristic points can be easily identified on the border of the feasible capacity region.
-In particular, two characteristic operational regions, denoted as ``balanced'' and ``unbalanced,'' can be identified.
-In the \emph{balanced} case, the characteristic point on the border of the feasible region corresponds to a scenario where all sources are transmitted at the same single channel capacity, i.e., $\lambda_1 = \lambda_2 = \cdots = \lambda_n$.
-This value, denoted as $\lambda_{\rm bal}$, can be determined by considering the hyperplane associated with $p=n$ in (\ref{eq5NN}), thus obtaining
+A few characteristic points can be identified, for each finite value of $N$, on the border of the achievable region.
+In particular, two types of characteristic operational regions, denoted as ``balanced'' and ``unbalanced,'' are of interest.
+The \emph{balanced} case refers to the characteristic point, on the border of the achievable region, corresponding to a scenario where all sources are transmitted at a rate equal to the same single-channel capacity, i.e., $\lambda_1 = \lambda_2 = \cdots = \lambda_N$.
+This common value, denoted as $\lambda_{\rm bal}$, can be determined by considering the hyperplane associated with $p=N$ in (\ref{eq5NN}), thus obtaining

 and, therefore,